Core Faculty

 Clinical Supervisor

 Andy Wisch (he/him) has specialized in criminal forensic psychological evaluation and consultation since 2004.
-During that time, he has conducted evaluations as a contract examiner for the State Forensic Service and as a privately retained expert, including adult competency and criminal responsibility evaluations, pre-sentence evaluations (including sex offending and violence risk assessments), juvenile competency, bindover, pre-dispositional evaluations, civil commitment evaluations, and evaluation of psychological damages in personal injury cases.
-Dr. Wisch is board certified in forensic psychology by the American Board of Professional Psychology.
+During that time, he has conducted over 1500 evaluations of criminal defendants as a contract examiner for the State Forensic Service and as a privately retained expert, including adult competency and criminal responsibility evaluations, pre-sentence evaluations (including sex offending and violence risk assessments), juvenile competency, bindover, and pre-dispositional evaluations, civil commitment evaluations, and evaluation of psychological damages in personal injury cases.
+Dr. Wisch has testified numerous times in both criminal and civil matters in both state and federal court.
+He is board certified in forensic psychology by the American Board of Professional Psychology.
 He was a member of the Board of Directors of the American Board of Forensic Psychology (2014-2019) and served as board President (2018).
 He was a member of ABFP’s examination faculty from 2012 to 2017.
-He currently serves as a public member of the Maine Board of Bar Examiners (2016-2024).
+Dr. Wisch is currently a member of the American Academy of Forensic Psychology’s In-Person Continuing Education Committee.
+He also served as a public member of the Maine Board of Bar Examiners from 2016 to 2024.

 Debra Baeder, Ph.D., ABPP